Straus Institute LLM, MDR, and Certificate Application Requirements

 Letters of Recommendation

-Three letters of recommendation are required.
+Two letters of recommendation are required.
 Applicants can have their recommenders complete the Prospective Student Evaluation Form, or have their recommenders write a narrative letter of recommendation.
-This form/letter is an opportunity for the admissions committee to learn about your potential or current work in the dispute resolution field.
+Recommendations should not be from family members.